 (1) \emph{Single-modal KG Embedding Approaches}\footnote{Note that due to the large scale of OpenBG500-L, for some baselines requiring excessive computational resources, \eg, TuckER~\cite{ACL2019_TuckER}, we omit part of experiments as only one V100 GPU is available for benchmark experiments.} for OpenBG500 \& OpenBG500-L \& OpenBG-IMG: TransE~\cite{NeurIPS2013_TransE}, TransH~\cite{AAAI2014_TransH}, TransD~\cite{ACL2015_TransD}, DistMult~\cite{ICLR2015_DistMult}, ComplEx~\cite{ICML2016_ComplEx}, TuckER~\cite{ACL2019_TuckER}, and StAR~\cite{WWW2021_StAR} leverage the KG structure for link prediction.
 KG-BERT~\cite{2019_KG-BERT} utilizes the description text in KG embedding with the pre-trained language model.
 GenKGC~\cite{WWW-Poster2022_GenKGC} converts KG embedding to sequence-to-sequence generation task with the pre-trained language model.

-(2) \emph{Multi-Modal KG Embedding Approaches} for OpenBG-IMG only: TransAE~\cite{IJCNN2019_TransAE} uses a multi-modal auto-encoder based on TransE for a unified representation of textual and visual input.
+(2) \emph{Multimodal KG Embedding Approaches} for OpenBG-IMG only: TransAE~\cite{IJCNN2019_TransAE} uses a multimodal auto-encoder based on TransE for a unified representation of textual and visual input.
 RSME~\cite{MM2021_RSME} designs a filter gate and a forget gate to enhance visual information learning.
-MKGformer~\cite{SIGIR2022_MKGformer} utilizes a hybrid transformer architecture with multi-level fusion for better multi-modal entity representation.
+MKGformer~\cite{SIGIR2022_MKGformer} utilizes a hybrid transformer architecture with multi-level fusion for better multimodal entity representation.

-We utilize top-K hit rate (Hits@K, K=1,3,10), Mean Rank (MR), and Mean Reciprocal Ranking (MRR) as evaluation metrics.
-Note that OpenBG-IMG is in the multi-modal setting with both texts and images, while OpenBG500 and OpenBG500-L follow vanilla settings.
+\emph{Implementation Details of Baselines.} We utilize top-K hit rate (Hits@K, K = 1, 3, 10), Mean Rank (MR), and Mean Reciprocal Ranking (MRR) as evaluation metrics.
+Note that OpenBG-IMG is in the multimodal setting with both texts and images, while OpenBG500 and OpenBG500-L follow vanilla settings.
 We conduct experiments on 1$\times$V100 GPU (32G NVIDIA TESLA) in PyTorch 1.8.1 environment.
 With regard to settings of the training process on different baselines, we respectively use AdaGrad and SGD optimizer, with epochs of 5; 100; 200; 500; 1,000.
 The dimension of embedding is 200, the batch size is set to 32; 100; 200; 500; 1000; 1500, and learning rate is 1.0; 0.5; 5e-4; 3e-5; 1e-5.